 Contribute to GitLab

 Thank you for your interest in contributing to GitLab.
-This guide details how to contribute to GitLab in a way that is easy for everyone.
+This guide details how to contribute to the development of GitLab in a way that is easy for everyone.

-For a first-time step-by-step guide to the contribution process, see our Contributing to GitLab page.
+For a first-time step-by-step guide to the contribution process for development, see Tutorial: Make a GitLab contribution.

 Looking for something to work on?
 See the How to contribute section for more information.